 What should I feed my dog?

 1. Look for veterinarian recommendations for the type of dog you have.
-Senior dogs should never be feed puppy kibble or canned foods because those formulas have more fat and other ingredients for fast growing young dogs.
+Senior dogs should never be feed puppy kibble or most canned foods because those formulas have more fat and other ingredients for fast-growing young dogs.

-For those of you who want to feed health treats here is a USA company with quality and health products to choose from.
+For those of you who want to feed health treats here is a USA company with quality and health products to choose.

 3. Take in to account the age of your dog and his activity level.